spryker/spryker-docs/docs/scos/dev/glue-api-guides/202204.0/glue-backend-api/how-to-guides/backend-and-storefront-api-module-differences.md

 {% info_block infoBox %}

-In the Backend dependency provider, Backend Container can resolve facades.
+In the backend dependency provider, the backend container can resolve facades.

-Also, the function to provide Backend Dependencies is `provideBackendDependencies`.
+Also, the function to provide backend dependencies is `provideBackendDependencies`.

 {% endinfo_block %}

-Factory:
+**Factory:**

 **\Pyz\Glue\CustomBackendApi\CustomApiApplicationFactory**